 Overlap sending means that Unified CM keeps collecting digits as they are dialed by the end users, and passes them on to the PSTN as they are dialed.
-To enable overlap sending in Unified CM Release 4.0 or later, check the Allow Overlap Sending box on the Route Pattern Configuration page.
-(In earlier Unified CM releases, overlap sending is enabled by setting the SendingCompleteIndicator service parameter to False.)
+To enable overlap sending, check the Allow Overlap Sending box on the Route Pattern Configuration page.
+(In some early Unified CM releases, overlap sending is enabled by setting the SendingCompleteIndicator service parameter to False.)
 The route pattern needs only to include the PSTN access code (for example, "9." in North America or "0." in many European countries).

 Overlap receiving means that Unified CM receives the dialed digits one-by-one from a PRI PSTN gateway, and it then waits for completion of the dialed string before attempting to route the call to an internal destination.
-To enable overlap receiving in Cisco Unified CM Release 3.3(3) or later, set the OverlapReceivingFlagForPRI service parameter to True.
-(In earlier Unified CM releases, the parameter name was OverlapReceivingForPriFlag.)
+To enable overlap receiving, set the OverlapReceivingFlagForPRI service parameter to True.
+(In some early Unified CM releases, the parameter name was OverlapReceivingForPriFlag.)